birdneststream/asciibird/README.md

 * Fix up the store, put in code and more shit in there
   * Store colours, tools and any other shit in here

+* I added some grid but it is FUCKED

 ## HOW TO DRAW BLOCKS

 * What we are doing now, the slowest worst way that uses > 4gb of ram for a blank 80x80 ascii lol